mmarchetti90/nextflow_variant_calling/README.md

 ### Single calling

-Each sample is processed individually, using the reference specified in the manifest file.
+Each sample is processed individually, using the reference specified in the manifest file.\
-Use this option when processing samples of different origin (e.g. different bacterial species).
+Use this option when processing samples of different origin (e.g. different bacterial species).\
+Only supports short reads.

 ### Joint calling

-Samples' GVCF files are combined and genotyped together.
+Samples' GVCF files are combined and genotyped together.\
-Use this option for samples from the same species (e.g. family trios).
+Use this option for samples from the same species (e.g. family trios).\
+Supports short reads and ONT.

 ## Folder structure